jpsalvadorm63/react-briza/react_router/COURSE_09.md

 of objects.
 Each object representing a new route.
 Eventually we'll map over our routes array and create a `<Route>` for each item.
-In the case of our app, we'll have two routes - / and /popular/:id. / will render the (soon to be created) Home component and /popular/:id will render our Grid component.
+In the case of our app, we'll have two routes - / and /popular/:id. / will render the (soon to be created) Widget component and /popular/:id will render our Grid component.

 ```
 // shared/routes.js